BlockchainCommons/GordianSigner-macOS/README.md

 # Blockchain Commons GordianSigner-macOS

-**GordianSigner-macOS** is an offline proof of concept PSBT signing tool for your iOS and OSX device.
+**GordianSigner-macOS** is an offline proof of concept PSBT signing tool for your OSX device.

 ## Status - Active Development